songdejia/DFL-CNN/README.md

 # DFL-CNN
 This is a pytorch re-implementation of [Learning a Discriminative Filter Bank Within a CNN for Fine-Grained Recognition](https://arxiv.org/pdf/1611.09932.pdf)
+# Note：
-# This version will be updated recently.Please pay attension to this work.
+This version will be updated recently.Please pay attension to this work.

 The features are summarized blow:
 + Use VGG16 as base Network